 The hotel entertainment was far quieter than during peak season (July/August), but what there was was still fantastic.
 I met some amazing people and will always cherish those memories.

 I did a little dancing too – and loved it!
 I avoided the pool, less because of fear of bearing my body in a bikini, but because I could see the grimaces of people trying to get in when the water was obviously pretty chilly!

 I also had a rather bizarre experience of finding someone who made me realise that I’m not dead inside, that the stoma and health issues haven’t made me lose a part of myself I thought I’d lost.
-Yes, these things can make you feel like less of a woman and it throws relationships and such out of the window for a while.
-But it reminded me that I can like someone in that way and that I can still have those feelings.
-More than that, I also discovered that it’s possible to tell someone you don’t know all that well that you have a stoma and that they don’t have to be disgusted by it or lose interest – another person can see this as not being an issue and still ‘fancy’ you or like you.
-This is rather different to having a relationship with someone, which isn’t going to happen in this instance, but I hope that it gives others in a similar situation looking to meet someone, and tell them early on about a stoma, some hope.
+Yes, these things can make you feel like less of a woman and it throws relationships and such out of the window for a while, or maybe even forever.
+I felt I had to say something because with ‘invisible illness’ and chronic pain, people don’t understand why you can’t walk faster, sit in a normal chair, go out more often and so on.
+I did discover that it’s possible to tell someone you don’t know all that well that you have a stoma and that they don’t have to be disgusted by it – another person can see this as not being an issue and still ‘fancy’ you or like you, or enjoy your company as a friend or acquaintance.
+This is rather different to having a relationship with someone, which isn’t going to happen for me now because of my health.
+However, I hope that it gives others in a similar situation looking to meet someone – as a friend, work colleague or potential partner – and tell them early on about a stoma, some hope.